Last updated on April 21st, 2025 at 11:19 am

 PDAs (personal digital assistants)

 A PDA is a handheld computer with a built-in visual display unit.
-Their main job is to work as a personal information managers.
-They help you to stay organized and informed.
-PDAs are steadily disappearing from the market since smartphones now encompass the key functionalities of the PDA.
+Its main job is to manage personal information, helping you stay organized and informed.
+However, PDAs are steadily disappearing from the market since smartphones now encompass the key functionalities of the PDA.

 Smartphones

-The name smartphone was coined in reference to the smartphone’s ability to go beyond the core functionality of a phone to provide the capabilities of a computer.
+The name smartphone was coined to refer to the smartphone’s ability to go beyond its core functionality to provide the capabilities of a computer.

-Smartwatch: A computing device that looks like a normal watch. is designed to be worn on the hand, has a touchscreen interface, some functionalities of a computer, and Bluetooth connectivity.
+A computing device that looks like a regular watch.
+It has a touchscreen interface, some computer functions, and Bluetooth connectivity.

-Today almost all adults have a mobile device of some sort.
-These devices are growing in popularity due to how they have helped to transform our lives.
+Today, mobile devices are widely used.
+They are growing in popularity because they have helped to transform our lives.

 Some benefits of mobile devices

 The verdict is in.
 Mobile devices are a hit!
 They have rapidly replaced other types of general-purpose computers in our daily lives.
-So what are the benefits of mobile devices?
+So, what are the benefits of mobile devices?
 Why should you have one?
-What is it about these devices that have made them so popular in such a short period of time?
+What is it about these devices that has made them so popular in such a short period of time?

 Time and location flexibility

-With mobile devices, the very fact that you are able to carry them with you and use them on the go is their greatest advantage.
-This is what makes them a top choice for business executives and this generation of digital nomads.
+The greatest advantage of owning a Mobile device is that you can carry it with you and use it on the go.
+This makes mobile devices a top choice for business executives and this generation of digital nomads.

 Mobile devices improve communication in business.
 Workers are readily available to respond to time-sensitive requests for information.
 This means that there is less downtime and more updated information.